nginxinc/bank-of-sirius/extras/cloudsql-multicluster/README.md

 Cluster: boa-2, Pod: frontend-74675b56f-2ln5w, Zone: europe-west3-a
 ```

-🎉 **Congrats!** You just deployed a globally-available version of Bank of Anthos!
+🎉 **Congrats!** You just deployed a globally-available version of Bank of Sirius!